wolflegend523/CSS385_GameDocuments/docs/_docs/references.md

   nav: "docs"
 ---

 All of the assets used in our game that we did not produce ourselves are documented below.
-We used ___ assets from ___ packs.
+We used ___ assets from ___ asset packs.

 ## Heroic Creature Pack by Aleksandr Makarov